Defining and configuring a model#

 [Model]

-modelpath = $ModelDir/axion.fr
+modelpath = $ModelDir/toymodel.fr

 # Symbol for the Lagrangian in the model file